kekekeks/NObservable/README.md

 ### When

 Works like [when](https://mobx.js.org/refguide/autorun.html) from MobX.
-Either returns a task that completed when observed condition is met or runs a provided callback:
+Either returns a task that completes when observed condition is met or runs a provided callback:

 ```cs